SM4001 - Media Genres (2020/21)

-|Running in 2017/18||
+|Running in 2020/21||

 The module focuses on the role of genre in media production and consumption.
-Each delivery will explore three different genres, provide an introduction to the history of each, an overview of its conventions, a discussion of significant media texts within that genre, and opportunities for students to critically engage with genre texts.
+Each delivery will explore two different genres, provide an introduction to the history of each, an overview of its conventions, a discussion of significant media texts within that genre, and opportunities for students to critically engage with genre texts.
 The module will address genre issues across a range of media forms, including film, television, radio, advertising, literature, mass publishing, and video games.
-The specific types of media genres addressed each year will change to reflect the changing media marketplace, and the changing critical tradition of media and cultural studies.
+The specific types of genre media addressed each year will change to reflect the changing media marketplace, and the changing critical tradition of media and cultural studies.
 Typical indicative genre forms covered by the module may include: science fiction, crime drama, heist movies, romantic comedies, situation comedies, soap operas, specific genres of documentary (such as biographical documentaries or science documentaries), the thriller, film noir and neo-noir, or martial arts movies.
+The module aims to:

 Prior learning requirements